 Justin P. Karczag – vcard

-Justin is a fighter who does not give up.
-For example, in a multi-year class action case against a national employer and 1,000+ member law firm defending it, the trial judge issued an order de certifying the case.
-Most lawyers faced with such circumstances would have just given up.
-Justin responded by marshalling several other team members and working over the next 72 hours to file over 300 individual cases against the defendant in its home district.
-The defendant responded by filing its own 300 individual cases against 300 different plaintiffs in 20 different courts across the country.
-Justin and his team successfully challenged and defeated all of defendant’s other cases, and even received orders for sanctions against defendant and its counsel.
-Ultimately, because of that successful strategy, the case settled on a global basis for over $20,000,000 worth of recovery for the client group.
+Justin’s clients who have been represented by him in life-changing disputes often describe him as a fighter who does not give up.
+For example, in a multi-year class action case against a national employer and the 1,000+ member law firm defending it, the trial judge issued an order decertifying the class.
+Most lawyers faced with such dire circumstances would have given up—which is exactly what the defendant expected.
+Justin responded instead by doubling down.
+He immediately marshalled all other team members, and together they worked over the next 72 hours drafting over 300 individual cases that were then filed against the defendant in its home district on the morning of the fourth day.
+The defendant, in shock, reacted by preparing its own batch of 300 separate complaints, each one suing a different employee, and then filing them in 20 different courts across the country, with the obvious intent of burying its opponent by the sheer volume and scope of work that would be required to just track them, let alone meaningfully respond to them.
+Justin responded by doubling down again, successfully preparing as a response to every single one of those cases with a motion to dismiss it as an improper and sanctionable filing.
+Defendant was unable to recover from the strategy.
+The outcome of the motion to dismiss was a success, every time.
+Justin and his team successfully defeated all of the cases filed by defendant.
+And, the briefing was so effective that it convinced the Courts to begin issuing orders imposing sanctions against defendant and its counsel.
+Because of that successful strategy, the dispute settled on a global basis (as it would have as a class action) for over $20,000,000 worth of recovery for the client group.

-Justin received his B.A. degree, Summa Cum Laude, and with College Honors from the University of California Los Angeles, and J.D. degree from the University of California Berkeley School of Law.
-At UC Berkeley, Justin received the Honorable Advocate Award, in recognition of his exceptional skill and talent for client advocacy.
-Justin was also Director of the First Year Moot Court program, Articles Editor, Berkeley Journal of Employment and Labor Law, Symposium Committee Member, Berkeley Journal of Employment and Labor Law, and Associate Editor, Berkeley Technology Law Journal.
-Justin has since been admitted to practice in the following jurisdictions:
+Prior to becoming a lawyer, Justin received his B.A. in Political Science, Summa Cum Laude, and with College Honors from the University of California Los Angeles, and his J.D. from the University of California Berkeley School of Law.
+At Berkeley Law, Justin earned the Honorable Advocate Award, in recognition of his exceptional skill and talent for client advocacy.
+He was also Director of the First Year Moot Court program, Articles Editor, Berkeley Journal of Employment and Labor Law, and Associate Editor, Berkeley Technology Law Journal.
+Since graduating Berkeley Law, Justin has passed three different State Bar examinations—California, Nevada and Hawaii.
+Justin has been admitted to practice in all of the following jurisdictions:

 California State Court